In this tutorial, we will create a nice bright colorful light text effect.

 The final step is adding the colors.
 Create a new layer on top of all layers, call it color, and change its Blend Mode to Color.
 Then, choose a soft round brush and change its Size to something around 250 px.
 You can use the [ key to increase its size and the ] key to decrease it while you’re adding the colors if needed.

 Pick some bright vivid colors and start clicking inside your document to add different color spots everywhere, until the whole text is covered.

-Also, you can switch between the “Normal” and “Color” Blend Modes to see what you’re doing.
+Also, you can switch between the Normal and Color Blend Modes to check things out if needed.

-Once you’re done coloring, change the Blend Mode to Color, and you’re done!
+Once you’re done coloring, make sure to change the Blend Mode to Color, and you’re done!